ihmeuw/vivarium_research/docs/source/intervention_models/lipid_based_nutrient_supplements/index.rst

 .. todo::

-  Determine if necessary to include in model
+  Determine if necessary to include in model... we think no, but this should be discussed in limitations/assumptions of the simulation

 Hemoglobin/Anemia
 ~~~~~~~~~~~~~~~~~~